qianyilun/cmpt409/hw6/readme.md

 	* Dequeue next new one
 	* Decide if the pair is a valid state
 	* Ignore the pair if it is invalid
-	* Otherwise, append it to the tail of the queuemultiplied
+	* Otherwise, append it to the tail of the queue
 	* Update and compare the current shortest distance with the one that after adding the current weight
 3. Comparing and output results by iterating all states'' combination.